Skip to main content

 “The water itself is just eating the plastic away,” he said.
 “All you have to do is leave water dripping on it.”

-Jasko said it is frustrating to once again deal with water safety concerns.
+Jasko said it was frustrating to once again deal with water safety concerns.

 “I would hope that the city would do a better job of maintaining the water system,” he said.
 “It looks like they’ve failed immensely on that.”

-City officials said testing will continue throughout the week.
-Saturday is the earliest the boil water advisory could be lifted, pending acceptable test results.
+City officials said Saturday testing has concluded and that the boil water advisory was lifted, based on acceptable test results.